 6 Steps to Keep Your Mobile Wallet Safe

 Mobile wallets provide a convenient, safer way to pay online or in-store.
-Your payment app (Apple Pay, Google Pay, or Samsung Pay) assigns each credit and debit card a virtual number associated only with the mobile wallet and device.
-When you complete a transaction using your mobile wallet, rather than the retailer receiving a 16-digit card number, they receive a randomly generated token that is technically useless after the transaction is complete.
-Additionally, your mobile wallet requires authentication before use, which adds an extra layer of protection for customers and retailers.
+When you add your credit or debit card to a payment app (Apple Pay, Google Pay, or Samsung Pay) it’s assigned a unique virtual account number that’s specific to your mobile wallet and device.
+When you complete a transaction using your mobile wallet, rather than the retailer receiving a 16-digit card number, they receive a randomly generated token.
+This token becomes useless after the transaction is complete.
+Additionally, your mobile wallet requires authentication before use – such as fingerprint, face scan, or passcode, which adds an extra layer of protection for customers and retailers.

 Although mobile wallets are the more safe and secure option for payment, there is no such thing as 100% fraud-free.
-Since you are your best advocate when it comes to the safety of your mobile wallet, here are six steps you can take to keep your mobile wallet safe:
+Since you are your best advocate when it comes to the safety of your mobile wallet, we’ll go over six steps you can take to keep your mobile wallet safe.

 1. Protect Your Smartphone or Watch